tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - Revealed that Ma ran a smear campaign on Bo
 - Bo gets lazy, degree rejected, Ma begins working
 - Bo gets anger issues
+- Deals with being scared all the time and not super healthy relationships with Bo

+# Ch 4

 -